Towards Automatic Construction of Filipino WordNet: Word Sense Induction and Synset Induction Using Sentence Embeddings: Evaluation

-Based on the 60-words evaluation data, we found that 30\% or 57 out of 187 of our senses can be found in the Princeton WordNet.
-Upon manual inspection of the remaining 70\%, we found that most of the induced senses are either: (1) new sense that are not found in the English language, (2) clusters with multiple senses inside, (3) redundant clusters that represent an already existing sense.
-Thus, not finding our sense in the Princeton WordNet would not necessarily mean that our sense is invalid.
+The results show that around 30\% (552 out of 1,864) of the induced senses were matched with at least one of the senses from the PWN.
+Upon manual inspection of the remaining 70\%, it is observed that most of the induced senses are either: (1) a sense that are not found in the PWN or English language, (2) clusters with multiple senses inside, (3) redundant clusters that represent an already existing sense.
+Thus, not finding the induced sense in the PWN does not necessarily mean that the induced sense is invalid.
+Further analysis, such as a human evaluation, is needed to determine whether the unmatched senses are incorrect.
+We leave this for future work.

-Further analysis, such as a manual inspection, is needed to determine what an unmatched sense is.
-A visualization of this evaluation can be seen in the sample heatmap in Figure \ref{fig:wsi_heatmap}.
-The figure illustrates how sample senses in the Princeton WordNet were tagged to their equivalent senses in our constructed wordnet through Word Sense Disambiguation.